nima64/nima64.github.io/content/about/index.md

 # About Me

-Hi I'm Nyima, I'm a second year math major.
-My passions lie in applied math, computer graphics and low levels systems programming.
+Hi I'm Nyima, I'm a second year math major .
+I'm also a computer geek, writting software is my hobby and passion.
+I strive to solve real world problems with math & programmming.

+"The key to understanding complicated things is knowing what not to look at" - Gerald Sussman